raunitpatel/DA353_IoT_Group_Project/README.md

 ## Overview

 This project presents an IoT-based solution for real-time water quality monitoring across a college campus.
 Utilizing ESP32 microcontrollers, the system simulates multiple water quality parameters (pH, turbidity, chlorine levels, TDS, conductivity, fluoride content, and water temperature) for different campus locations including hostels (with specific blocks B1, B2, B3, B4) and academic core areas.
-The simulated data is transmitted via MQTT to a Mosquitto broker, where our backend server receives and processes the information in real-time.
+The simulated data is transmitted via MQTT to a HiveMQ cloud broker, where our backend server receives and processes the information in real-time.
 All water quality readings are stored in a PostgreSQL database along with location identifiers.
 An integrated machine learning model analyzes the incoming parameters to predict water potability and safety status.

 The system features an interactive web dashboard that visualizes current water quality metrics, safety classifications, historical trends, and statistical insights across all monitored campus locations.
 Users can filter data by specific buildings or blocks to target monitoring efforts and quickly identify potential water quality issues.

 ## Features

 - *Synthetic Data Generation*: Simulates realistic water quality parameters (pH, turbidity, chlorine levels, TDS, conductivity, fluoride content, and water temperature) for multiple campus locations, accounting for variations based on building type and location.
-- *MQTT Communication*: Employs the Mosquitto MQTT broker for efficient and reliable data transmission from M5Stack devices to the server.
+- *MQTT Communication*: Employs the HiveMQ cloud MQTT broker for efficient and reliable data transmission from M5Stack devices to the server.
 - *Real-time Processing*: Continuously monitors the MQTT topics to process incoming data immediately as it's published by the M5Stack devices.
 - *Web Dashboard*: A user-friendly interface that displays current water quality metrics, safety status, and historical trends for campus location.
 - *ML-based Safety Classification*: Implements a machine learning model to analyze water quality parameters and predict water potability, providing immediate safety assessments for each location.